magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 ---
-title: MDVA-37916: Paypal Payment Advance not returning to confirmation page
+title: MDVA-37916: PayPal Payment Advance not returning to confirmation page
 labels:
 ---

-The MDVA-37916 Magento patch solves/fixes the issue where ***Paypal Payment Advance not returning to confirmation page.*** This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
+The MDVA-37916 Magento patch fixes the issue where PayPal Payment Advance not returning to confirmation page.
+This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
 The patch ID is MDVA-37916.
 Please note that the issue is scheduled to be fixed in Magento 2.4.4.

 ## Affected products and versions